 ElectraTherm’s systems use these more abundant, lower temperature geothermal sources to generate up to 150 kW of clean electricity.
 Taking advantage of micro-geothermal utilizes local resources for a reliable, clean baseload power supply.

 Factors That Make A Successful Application

 For Geothermal applications, a heat exchanger is implemented between the system and source, the water must be clean for our system.
 In doing so, this reduces the amount of thermal energy, ideal geothermal applications will have source temperatures between 90°C and 150°C.

 Ideal micro geothermal projects have easy access to their water source, easy connection to the grid, or are wanting to use ORC heat recovery as a compliment to an existing system.
-The benefits of an expander-based system allows for power generation regardless of flow and heat fluctuations.
+The benefits of having an expander-based system allows for reliable power generation through flow and heat fluctuations.

 A major source of geothermal power potential are co-produced fluids.
 Co-produced fluids contain a mixture of hot water produced as a byproduct during the extraction of oil and gas.